 In the past, whole grains were thought to provide mostly fiber to promote digestive and heart health, but newer research has revealed that they provide additional vitamins and minerals, plus high levels of antioxidants and other healthy plant-based nutrients.
 No matter which whole grain you prefer, make sure the ingredient list includes whole grains or that the label reads "100-percent whole grain."

 Barley is a fiber powerhouse.
-Hulled barley has more fiber-rich bran than pearled barley, "but both contain beta-glucan soluble fiber that slows the absorption of glucose, and helps to keep blood sugar levels stable, thus providing sustained energy throughout the day," says Farrell.
+Hulled barley has more fiber-rich bran than pearled barley, but both contain beta-glucan soluble fiber that slows the absorption of glucose, and helps to keep blood sugar levels stable, thus providing sustained energy throughout the day.
 Barley also contains selenium, a powerful antioxidant.
 Barley is great added to soups or used to make a pilaf.
 It can even be made into a hot breakfast cereal.
 Hulled barley will take more time to cook than pearled barley, about 50 to 60 minutes.

 Oats also contain beta-glucan fiber which can lower cholesterol and help strengthen the immune system.
-Oats boast polyphenol compounds that have antioxidant and anti-itch properties.
+Oats boast polyphenol compounds that have antioxidant properties in laboratory studies.
 Besides the age-old favorite oatmeal for breakfast, oats can be added as a binder to meatloaf and burgers.
 Oats also work well in baked goods including oatmeal cookies, as a crunchy topping to crisps and crumbles, and even in casserole dishes.